Konica Minolta Logo

-The Konica Minolta logo expresses the serious ambitions of the corporation and its presence in every corner of the world.
+The Konica Minolta logo expresses the corporation’s serious ambitions and its presence in every corner of the world.
 The emblem exudes a sense of global reach and care for all the inhabitants of the planet.
 The symbol represents the company’s mission to spread its values and products worldwide.

 Konica Minolta: Brand overview